You cannot copy content of this website, your IP is being recorded

 What is chronic disease screening?

 Chronic disease screening is one of the most common preventative practices in primary care.
-It involves testing for common chronic diseases, such as diabetes, hypertension, arthritis, and asthma with the aim of preventing these diseases before they present a serious threat to one’s health and well-being.
+It involves testing for common chronic diseases, such as diabetes, hypertension, arthritis, and asthma to prevent these diseases before they present a serious threat to one’s health and well-being.
 Properly implemented screening can identify early warning signs of chronic diseases that have the potential for treatment with a significant reduction in adverse health events.

 How do you test for chronic disease?

 Chronic conditions can be complex, and diagnosing them can be just as complex as well.
 If an individual has problems or symptoms that are causing concern or worry, seeing a doctor is the first step in finding a solution to these health concerns.
-A doctor can order a number of different diagnostic tests to assist in determining what may be wrong.
+A doctor can order several different diagnostic tests to assist in determining what may be wrong.
 Tests might include:

 – Blood tests